AlligatorPit/Documentation/servers.md

 If you're installing the dedicated server via Steam CMD, the AppID for the dedicated server is `299310`.

 Otherwise, you can get the dedicated server via the Steam client, under the *Tools* tab.
+It will be located in the `steamapps` folder, under `Serious Sam Revolution/Bin/DedicatedServer.exe`.

 ## Configuring